-111. By reason of the foregoing, Defendants have violated Section 10(b) of the 1934 Act and Rule 10b-5 promulgated thereunder and are liable to the plaintiff and the other members of the Class for substantial damages which they suffered in connection with their purchase of the Company's securities during the Class Period.
+110. By reason of the foregoing, Defendants have violated Section 10(b) of the 1934 Act and Rule 10b-5 promulgated thereunder and are liable to the plaintiff and the other members of the Class for substantial damages which they suffered in connection with their purchase of Cummins securities during the Class Period.

-COUNT II

-Violations of Section 20(a) of the Exchange Act Against the Individual Defendants
+COUNT II Violations of Section 20(a) of the Exchange Act Against the Individual Defendants

-- 112. Plaintiff repeats and realleges each and every allegation contained in the foregoing paragraphs as if fully set forth herein. - 113.
-During the Class Period, the Individual Defendants participated in the operation and management of the Company, and conducted and participated, directly and indirectly, in the conduct of the Company's business affairs.
-Because of their senior positions, they knew the adverse non-public information about the Company's false financial statements. - 114.
-As officers of a publicly owned company, the Individual Defendants had a duty to disseminate accurate and truthful information with respect to the Company's' financial condition and results of operations, and to correct promptly any public statements issued by the Company which had become materially false or misleading. - 115.
-Because of their positions of control and authority as senior officers, the Individual Defendants were able to, and did, control the contents of the various reports, press releases and public filings which the Company disseminated in the marketplace during the Class Period concerning the Company's results of operations.
-Throughout the Class Period, the Individual Defendants exercised their power and authority to cause the Company to engage in the wrongful acts complained of herein.
-The Individual Defendants therefore, were "controlling
+111. Plaintiff repeats and realleges each and every allegation contained in the foregoing paragraphs as if fully set forth herein.

+112. During the Class Period, the Individual Defendants participated in the operation and management of Cummins, and conducted and participated, directly and indirectly, in the conduct of Cummins' business affairs.
+Because of their senior positions, they knew the adverse non-public information about Cummins' false financial statements.

+113. As officers and/or directors of a publicly owned company, the Individual Defendants had a duty to disseminate accurate and truthful information with respect to Cummins' financial condition and results of operations, and to correct promptly any public statements issued by Cummins which had become materially false or misleading.

+114. Because of their positions of control and authority as senior officers, the Individual Defendants were able to, and did, control the contents of the various reports, press releases and public filings which Cummins disseminated in the marketplace during the Class Period concerning Cummins' results of operations.
+Throughout the Class Period, the Individual Defendants exercised their power and authority to cause Cummins to engage in the wrongful acts complained of herein.
+The Individual Defendants therefore, were "controlling persons" of Cummins within the meaning of Section 20(a) of the Exchange Act.
+In this capacity, they participated in the unlawful conduct alleged which artificially inflated the market price of Cummins securities.

-1 Email: lrosen@rosenlegal.com
+115. By reason of the above conduct, the Individual Defendants are liable pursuant to Section 20(a) of the Exchange Act for the violations committed by Cummins.

+PRAYER FOR RELIEF

+WHEREFORE, plaintiff, on behalf of himself and the Class, prays for judgment and relief as follows:

+(a) declaring this action to be a proper class action, designating plaintiff as Lead Plaintiff and certifying plaintiff as a class representative under Rule 23 of the Federal Rules of Civil Procedure and designating plaintiff's counsel as Lead Counsel;

+(b) awarding damages in favor of plaintiff and the other Class members against all defendants, jointly and severally, together with interest thereon;

+awarding plaintiff and the Class reasonable costs and expenses incurred in this action, including counsel fees and expert fees; and

+(d) awarding plaintiff and other members of the Class such other and further relief as the Court may deem just and proper.

+JURY TRIAL DEMANDED

+Plaintiff hereby demands a trial by jury.

+Dated:

+THE ROSEN LAW FIRM, P.A.

+Phillip Kim, Esq.
+Laurence M. Rosen, Esq.
+275 Madison Avenue, 40th Floor New York, NY 10016 Telephone: (212) 686-1060 Fax: (212) 202-3827 Email: pkim@rosenlegal.com Irosen@rosenlegal.com

-2 Counsel for Plaintiff
+Counsel for Plaintiff

-3

-4

-5

-6

-7

-8

-9

-10

-11

-12

-13

-14

-15

-16

-17

-18

-19

-20

-21

-22

-23

-24

-25

-26

-27

-28 40

-CLASS ACTION COMPLAINT FOR VIOLATIONS OF

-THE FEDERAL SECURITIES LAWS